kiranteja-tech/python-internship-day2/README.md

 - VS Code

 ## practice questions
-What is dynamic typing?
+-What is dynamic typing?
-Difference between int and float?
+-Difference between int and float?
-Why is type conversion required?
+-Why is type conversion required?
-What happens if conversion fails?
+-What happens if conversion fails?
-How does Python store variables in memory?
+-How does Python store variables in memory?